 To keep club fitting simple there are only really four parts that you need to be worried about, and only accomplished players need to worry about all four.

-Measuring the correct length of your irons is simple.
+Measuring the correct golf club length of your irons is simple.
 It only requires a height and wrist to floor measurement.
 This can be done quite easily at home and is only really essential for irons.

-Stand on a hard surface with your back against a wall.
+To measure golf club length, stand on a hard surface with your back against a wall.
 Let your arms just relax and hang by your side.
 You want to measure from where your hand meets your wrist all the way to the ground in inches.

 Each set of golf clubs will come with some pre-fitted grips.
 The size of the grips can be ordered thicker, or they can be thickened up.
 Generally, if you have really large hands you might want to consider a thicker grip.
 Players who use a glove size that is large or extra large might want to look at this.

 This part of fitting has been made more complicated in recent years due to the enormous range of different shafts available.
+Golf Shaft flex is important if a golfer wants to get more consistency.

 It basically means choosing a shaft that has the correct torque level for a specific players swing speed.
 That means if you swing the club fast you should use a stiff low torque golf shaft, and if you swing the club average pace you should get a regular mid torque golf shaft.
 Torque is the clubs rotational resistance to twisting in the golf swing.